Don't Throw That Away - Zero Waste Recipes for Every Kitchen Scrap

 Del standing in her kitchen holding a floppy celery stalk and a handful of vegetable peelings with a chopping board full of scraps in front of her

-Stale bread is one of the most wasted things in the average kitchen.
-But dry bread is actually BETTER for most of these recipes than fresh.
-The end of a loaf, the bun nobody finished, the slices that got forgotten, all of it is useful.
+Stale bread is one of the most wasted things in the average kitchen, but dry bread is actually BETTER for most of these recipes than fresh.
+The end of a loaf, the bun nobody finished, the slices that got forgotten, all of it is useful, and the same goes for yesterday's rice and mash.

 Whipped Feta and Confit Tomato Crostini - Leftover Bread Recipe - Stale bread sliced, toasted, and turned into an elegant canapé with whipped feta and slow-roasted tomatoes.
 Nobody needs to know it started as the end of a loaf.